-In 1642 the Dutch explorer Abel Tasman made the first confirmed European discovery of New Zealand.
-He charted the country’s west coast from about Hokitika up to Cape Maria van Diemen.
-Subsequently a Dutch map maker gave the name Nieuw Zeeland to the land Tasman had discovered.
+In 1642 the Dutch explorer Abel Tasman made the first known European discovery of New Zealand.
+He charted the country’s west coast from north of Greymouth up to Cape Maria van Diemen.
+Subsequently a Dutch mapmaker gave the name Nieuw Zeeland to the land Tasman had discovered.
 A surprisingly long time – 127 years – passed before another European reached New Zealand.

-James Cook first visited New Zealand in 1769, on the first of three voyages.
-He circumnavigated and mapped both main islands and returned to Britain with reports about the country’s inhabitants and resources.
+James Cook made landfall in New Zealand from the east in 1769, on the first of three voyages.
+Cook circumnavigated and mapped the three main islands and returned to Britain with reports about the country’s inhabitants and resources.

 An Australian outpost